jelemiekun/sdl-opengl-template/README.txt

 ImGui_ImplSDL2_ProcessEvent(&event);

 /========/
-run imgui's main.cpp
-find what widgets you would like to use find and go to imgui_demo.cpp search the widget title copy and paste it inside your render function
+put ImGui::ShowemoWindow() inside your render function find the widget you would like to use find and open imgui_demo.cpp inside your project's filter search the widget's title you would like to use copy and paste